davidrequena/multifastats/README.md

 *** VERSION NOTES ***
 -------------------------------------------------------------------------------
 History:
+- Version 1.4.7 (D.R.
+30-Oct-2014):
+  Functions improved.
+New options: upper length cut-off, a fasta output of the selected subset of sequences, the pseudomolecule output and a reduce in the warnings for sequences not considered.
 - Version 1.4.2 (D.R.
 24-Oct-2014):
   Adding autocomplete using tab in Windows and MAC OS.
 - Version 1.4.1 (D.R.
 23-Oct-2014):